GiedriusT/tamulaitis-page/docs/running-locally.md

 3. Run `pnpm start` to start the development server
 4. Open address from console output in your browser

-Foe instruction on how to run end to end tests, please refer to [running end-to-end tests documentation](../src/tests/README.md).
+For instruction on how to run end to end tests, please refer to [running end-to-end tests documentation](../src/tests/README.md).